 When I was a grad student at Princeton, I saw a chart posted on the wall in the graduate lounge describing the state of the theory of dark matter in the 1980s.
 The Dark Matter Flowchart (link to Dr. Weinberg’s website) was created by three Princeton astrophysics grad students and one researcher circa 1986, describing a “meta-theory” of the general trend of new theories and papers on the subject.
 I thought it was hilarious, if dated, and even though it was written before I was born, it’s still surprisingly (and depressingly) as relevant as ever.

 Special thanks to Drs.
-Weinberg and Ryden for answering some of my questions about the Flowchart, so without further ado, here is The Dark Matter Flowchart, Annotated.
+Weinberg and Ryden for answering some of my questions about the Flowchart, and to Dr. Lauer for his later feedback.
+So, without further ado, here is The Dark Matter Flowchart, Annotated.

 - T. R. Lauer